ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 1. A gas to coal switch will be an important option for power generation in several countries

 In the power sector, gas to coal switching has the biggest potential to lower gas demand.
-According to the International Energy Agency, record-high gas prices caused coal-fired power plants in northwest Europe to increase their output by 20% year-on-year in the fourth quarter of last year.
+According to the International Energy Agency (IEA), record-high gas prices caused coal-fired power plants in north-west Europe to expand their output by 20% year on year in the fourth quarter of last year.
 Gas-fired generation fell by more than 7% in the same period.
 The subsequent price hikes since the start of the Ukraine conflict have only added to this trend.

-Currently, there are legal barriers to fully reap the gas substituting potential of coal.
+Currently, there are legal barriers to fully reap the gas-substituting potential of coal.
 In the Netherlands and France, for example, production from coal-fired power plants is capped below full capacity to reduce carbon emissions.
 However, these caps can easily be removed at the expense of short-term climate pain.

 Furthermore, countries like Germany and the Netherlands recently closed down coal-fired power plants that could be brought back to life.
 And proposed timelines for coal exits could be postponed to reduce gas demand.

-In theory, Europe has the potential to reduce gas use from gas-fired power plants by increasing power generation from nuclear power plants.
+In theory, Europe has the potential to reduce gas use from gas-fired power plants by increasing power generation from nuclear power plants (NPPs).
 But not in 2022.
 Despite the energy crisis, Germany has reconfirmed its ambition to completely wind down atomic energy by the end of 2022, when it will shut its final three plants in Neckarwestheim, Essenbach and Emsland.
-And while France takes a positive stance on nuclear energy, 2022 will be a bad year for nuclear power production as around 20% of the fleet is at a standstill due to maintenance.
-On the other hand, Belgium has extended the lifecycle of two nuclear power that were planned to close by 2025 by 10 years in an attempt to strengthen the country's independence from fossil fuels.
+And while France takes a positive stance on nuclear energy, 2022 will be a bad year for nuclear power production, as around 20% of the fleet is at a standstill due to maintenance.
+On the other hand, Belgium has extended the life of two NPPs that were planned to close by 2025 by 10 years in an attempt to strengthen the country's independence from fossil fuels.

 2. In buildings, the best energy is that which is not consumed